anrichp/Dissertation/Unit 1/Notes/Unit 1 Notes.md

 ### Literature Review

-It is important to understand the existing research landscape.
+It is essential to understand the existing research landscape.

 ### Implementation and Exprimentation

-By the end of the dissertation there will likely be a piece of software developed.
+By the end of the dissertation, there will likely be a piece of software developed.

 ### Evaluation

-Evaluating my own work for it's strngsth and weaknesses is all part of critical thinking.
+Evaluating my own work for its strength and weaknesses is all part of critical thinking.

 ## Types of Research

-Durinig the dissertation I will likely use both primary and secondary research where the literature review will be in the form of secondary and the development of an application could be pirmary.
+During the dissertation, I will likely use both primary and secondary research where the literature review will be secondary, and the development of an application could be primary.

 ### Primary